jeffstride/idp/book_source/Topics/machine_learning/classification.md

 ````

 #### Summary
-_Feature Importance_ can be drawn as a pie chart.
-Each feature is given a percentage amount
+_Feature Importance_ : Each feature is given a percentage amount
 that reflects how much that feature is used in the Decision Tree.
+The sum of all
+the imporance values will total 100%.

-_Feature Importance_ does **NOT** necessarily reflect how accurate the model will be.
+_Feature Importance_ does **NOT** necessarily reflect how accurate the model will be if that feature
+is removed from consideration.

 Plotting the model's predictions provides a lot of information.